- Date:

 If you are a reporting platform user, you can preview how the Commission will publish your data.
 To do this, view the 'Public (preview)' report within the Reports section of the Gender Equality Act Reporting Platform(opens in a new window).

-The Commission expects to publish audit data around the middle of 2024.
+The Commission expects to publish audit data in the third quarter of 2024.

 Appendix A: Glossary of terms